 The same questionnaire sent to reporters from different European states will, if they are left to their own devices, receive very different answers, even for states with the same substantive law.
 This reflects national perceptions of proper methodology.
 It can to some extent be overcome by careful guidance.

 One problem that is not susceptible to easy solutions is the imbalance in size between civilian and common law narratives.
-Length in legal terms is in inverse correlation o the length of translated texts.
+Length in legal terms is in inverse correlation to the length of translated texts.
 When translated text has to be fitted into the same page sequence, a French text will be significantly longer than its English rendering, but a full English answer to a questionnaire question will tend to be longer than a full French answer.
 The common law relies on very diverse sources and generally requires more room to give answers to questions that rise above the superficial.
 Part of this is the volume of case law to be included, an area in which England is facing a crisis, though it also has a problem with legislation.
 An example can be drawn from the TENLAW project: one Baltic state was complaining that its tenancy code extended to as many as 90 articles; a comparable statement of English statute law confined to residential tenancies requires a volume of almost two thousand pages.
 Even to differentiate the public and private sectors is complex, since this is no longer just a reflection of the character of the landlord.
 More word count is needed as compared to a country which applies the same tenancy law to both sectors.

 Another issue is the lack of a public/private divide in England, which means that it is almost always necessary to cover human rights aspects.
 Reporters from civilian states often feel unqualified to write on public law, since this is seen as such a different legal subject.
 Common law reporters must, perforce, create a single narrative out of the public and private aspects of any subject, and so are required to discuss innumerable reports of human rights decisions.
 Some national tenancy laws can be stated without any reference to human rights principles, though the Netherlands is an honourable exception here.
 In England there are perhaps fifty human rights decisions reported each month, in Spain a handful of cases in total.